domingoruizb/EndOfLine/docs/deliverables/D4/Uso de IA.md

 Lessons Learned: Because AI could not be used for narrative purposes, it was not used.

-Sprint X AI Ethical Use Compliance Checklist:
+Sprint 1 AI Ethical Use Compliance Checklist:

 - [✓] All significant interactions are in the Detailed Log with a link to the conversation.